 Fetch is a secure file transfer (SFTP) client for Macintosh systems.
-It is licensed for use by University students, faculty and staff and is available for download from the UD Software Distribution web site.
+It is licensed for use by University students, faculty and staff and is available for download from the UDeploy Software Distribution website.
 If you read the help files included with Fetch 5 you can teach yourself to use Fetch for a variety of file management tasks.
 This document gives you a quick introduction to transferring files with Fetch 5.

 Installing Fetch 5

-- Download Fetch 5 from the UD Software Distribution web site.
+- Download Fetch 5 from the UDeploy Software Distribution website.

 - Locate the icon for the compressed version of Fetch on your computer's hard drive or desktop.